Node.js CommonJS/ESM Interop: Edges and Dual Packages

 }

-}When someone writes import 'my-lib', Node sees the "import" condition and resolves to ./dist/esm/index.js.
-When someone writes require('my-lib'), Node sees the "require" condition and resolves to ./dist/cjs/index.cjs.
+}When code writes import 'my-lib', Node matches the "import" condition and resolves to ./dist/esm/index.js.
+When code writes require('my-lib'), Node matches the "require" condition and resolves to ./dist/cjs/index.cjs.

-Order matters here.
-Node evaluates conditions top-to-bottom and takes the first match.
-The "import" and "require" conditions are the two main ones for CJS/ESM interop, but there are others:
+Order is significant because Node evaluates conditions top-to-bottom and takes the first match.
+The "import" and "require" conditions are the two main ones for CJS/ESM interop, but other conditions often appear in real packages:

-"node"- matches when running in Node.js (vs. browser bundlers)"default"- fallback if nothing else matches"types"- used by TypeScript for type resolution- Custom conditions - can be set with
+"node"- matches when running in Node.js (vs. browser bundlers)"module-sync"- matches bothimportandrequire()when the target is an ESM graph that can be evaluated synchronously"default"- fallback if nothing else matches"types"- used by TypeScript and other typing systems for type resolution- Custom conditions - can be set with the

 A more complete exports map might look like: